 The Charles and Lynn Schusterman Family Philanthropies is a global organization that seeks to improve lives, strengthen communities and reduce inequality.
 Their philanthropic vision is grounded in a commitment to pursue justice, repair the world and treat all people with dignity and civility.
 They invest in efforts to improve public education in the United States, strengthen the Jewish people and Israel, and address the needs of marginalized individuals and communities.Visit Website

 One in three Americans has a criminal record, which acts as a lifelong barrier to economic mobility.
-The costs of having a criminal record – including restrictions on employment, housing, education, and occupational licensing – fall disproportionately on low-income and Black and Latino/a communities, perpetuating poverty and racial inequity.
-Currently, tens of millions of Americans are eligible for record clearance, yet the process for doing so is typically costly and extremely cumbersome for the individual, resulting in most eligible people not benefitting from record clearance.
-Working with state partners, the Clean Slate Initiative advances policies to automate record clearance for all eligible criminal records and expand the range of records that can be cleared, with the goal of increasing economic and social opportunity for millions of Americans.
+The costs of having a criminal record – including restrictions on employment, housing, education, and occupational licensing – fall disproportionately on low-income and Black and Latinx communities, perpetuating poverty and racial inequity.
+Currently, tens of millions of Americans are eligible for record clearance, yet the process for doing so is typically costly and extremely cumbersome for the individual, resulting in most eligible people not benefiting from record clearance.
+Working with state partners, The Clean Slate Initiative advances policies to automate record clearance for all eligible criminal records and expand the range of records that can be cleared, with the goal of increasing economic and social opportunity for millions of Americans.

 Justice system involvement carries devastating lifelong consequences, impeding social and economic mobility for individuals and whole communities.
-Today, the United States is the most incarcerated country in the world, and its criminal legal and immigration systems disproportionately target low-income, Black, and Latino/a Americans.
+Today, the United States is the most incarcerated country in the world, and its criminal legal and immigration systems disproportionately target low-income, Black, and Latinx Americans.
 Operating for nearly 60 years, the Vera Institute of Justice works to create antiracist justice systems and develop ideas, research, and analysis to fight mass incarceration and end racial disparities.
 Vera partners with directly impacted people and government officials at all levels to build systems that ensure fairness, promote safety, and strengthen communities.